WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 #### 12. What temporary identifiers might this specification create or expose to the web?

-This explainer avoids exposing the [new URL scheme for untrusted bundles](#urls-for-bundle-components) to the web, as the bundle URL piece of the authority can include private information including identifiers.
+This explainer avoids exposing the [new URL scheme for non-authoritative bundles](#urls-for-bundle-components) to the web, as the bundle URL piece of the authority can include private information including identifiers.